hugomilosz/ToDoList/README.md

 ## Future Development

 I plan to implement a database to allow for the persistent storage of items in the list.
+(Use the Room library to achieve this)